 Believe Him.
 Choose To Follow Him.
 Be Saved!

-I’m a good person.
-I’m very spiritual.
-I’m a Catholic.
+I'm a good person.
+I'm very spiritual.
+I'm a Catholic.
 I was baptized as a child.
-These are the types of responses that you get from people when you ask people about their relationship with God, but none of those responses answer the question adequately.
-Moreover, neither of them, alone, is a biblical justification for salvation.
+These are the types of responses you get from people when you ask people about their relationship with God, but none of those responses adequately answer the question.
+Moreover, neither of them alone is a biblical justification for salvation.

-Society and religious traditions have made securing a relationship with God legalistic, ritualistic, and flat out complex.
-Jesus taught salvation as the result of one simple act and the consequence of one simple experience.
-The act is, simply believing that Jesus is LORD and accepting Him as such in your heart.
+Too often, society and religious traditions make beginning a relationship with God legalistic, ritualistic, and at times confusing.
+Jesus taught salvation as the result of one simple act and the consequence of one experience.
+The act is to believe that Jesus is LORD and accepting Him as such in your heart.
 The experience is a literal one; it is the experience of being born-again.
 Read how Jesus taught it.

 Jesus answered and said to him, "Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God."
 Nicodemus said to Him, "How can a man be born when he is old?
 Can he enter a second time into his mother's womb and be born?"
 Jesus answered, "Most assuredly, I say to you unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 "That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 "Do not marvel that I said to you, 'You must be born again.'
 (John 3:3-7 NKJV)

 I do not doubt people when they say, “I am a good person,” “I am a Catholic,” “I am very spiritual,” or “I have been baptized,” or any other such statements.
-Those all can be good qualities and characteristics for a person to have, but they don’t amount to anything if you have not first received Christ as Master, Savior, and Lord, consequently becoming born-again.
+Those all can be good qualities and characteristics for a person to have, but they don’t amount to much if the person has not first received Christ as Master, Savior, and Lord, consequently becoming born-again.

 Romans 10:9-10 & 13 says, “that if you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.
 For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
 V. 13 For whoever calls on the name of the LORD shall be saved."

 Congratulations!
 You have just made the best decision that you will ever make.
 Now, it is time to start your journey.
-You need to find a church that teaches from the Bible.
+First, you need to find a church that teaches from the Bible.
 Ask them to baptize you.
-Start nurturing your personal relationship with God by praying (talking to Him), and reading the Bible.
+Then, start nurturing your personal relationship with God by praying (talking to Him), and reading the Bible.
 We have a resource to help you get started (Check Here).
 Lastly, we would love to hear your story.
 Please notify us of your decision.
 The easiest way is to (Click here).
 Pastor Damon and the family C3 have a special letter prepared for you.
 You can access it here.
 Let's stay connected!
 We hope to see you soon.